 Perth is filled with flattened lands and huge houses.
 Originally these were on big blocks too.
 Nowadays, families have done away with the garden to home pools or bigger houses near their boundaries instead.
 In 1950, Australia had an average house size of 100 sqm (1,076sqf).
 It now has an average home size of approximately 240sqm (2,583sqf) to top the list of the biggest homes in the world (competing on-and-off with America).
 To make matters worse, during the same period, the average number of people per household has declined so the floorspace available to each person has actually tripled.
-Australia, a boom and bust resources nation, found its riches, and in it a new housing dream.
+Australia, a resources nation still booming, found its riches, and in it discovered a new housing dream.

 Suburbia is a multitude of uniform, unidentifiable houses, lined up inflexibly, at uniform distances, on uniform roads, in a treeless communal waste, inhabited by people of the same class, the same income, the same age group, witnessing the same television performances, eating the same tasteless prefabricated foods, from the same freezers, conforming in every outward and inward respect to a common mould.

 Environmentally this is a nightmare.
 To achieve this scale of urban sprawl for mostly all detached homes, Perth has been busy clearing millions of acres of bushland and greenery to make way for template homes and McMansions.
 In Australia, these houses are built as quick as possible and cheaply (not cheap for the buyers, but cheap in design & execution).
-Many of these homes in the suburban sprawl come from developers selling houses off-the-plan in a land + house package.
+Many of these homes in the sprawl come from developers selling houses off-the-plan in a land + house package.
 Often from a display village.
 A poor template they repeat over and over again.
 They’re not homes made to last hundreds and hundreds of years.
-Look around your; what will still be here?
-Four in five homes in Australia are still built only to the minimum required standards.
-They require constant maintenance and upkeep.
+Look around your neighborhood; what will still be here?
+Four in five homes in Australia are still built only to the minimum required environmental standards.
+The homes demand constant maintenance and upkeep.
 The infrastructure and materials are often inferior.
 Corners are a mess.
 Endless roof pitches give the tell-tale sign of inept design.
 Unlike many European countries where double glazed windows are standard, Australian homes aren’t built for efficient heating and cooling.
-There were no new rules demanding solar systems be built on each new home despite this being an easy possibility due to the highly controlled nature (and wealth) of the market.
-Looking around you it’s hard to imagine what happens in one hundred, or even in fifty, years.
+There were no new rules demanding solar panel systems be built on each new home despite this being an easy possibility due to the highly controlled nature (and wealth) of the market.
+It’s difficult to imagine what happens in one hundred, or even in fifty, years.
 The poor quality, in both homes and apartments, will be sitting heavily on the shoulders of the kids of today.
 In other suburbs, houses not even forty years old are already been torn down to build new ones at a hefty price; fiscally and environmentally.
 A constant, never ending cycle of using our Earth for resources and then throwing those resources away.

 Suburbia like this, across America & Australia, segregates people.
 It zones them and groups them by likeness.
 It encourages inequality.
 It discourages healthy lifestyles with streets designed for cars and mall-style shopping centres the epicentre of the “community”, full of processed food, monopoly chains and fast fashion.
 What they sell in those designated shopping zones will mostly be thrown into landfill in the next year, low on ethics and marketed to be bought constantly without thought.
 In fact, head out to the few bush spaces left in the sprawl and you’ll stumble upon a whole selection of household items simply thrown into nature to decay there forever.